hckmd/hckmd.github.io/projects/med-dt-usyd.md

     </p>
     <p>
         I was very fortunate to teach alongside, and learn from, my colleague Sujatha Gunja, as well as colleagues from the ACA and the School of Education and Social Work at the University of Sydney.
-        The report that Sujatha and I wrote about the program after the first year it ran is available from <a href="{{ site.baseurl | append: '/projects/med-dt-article' }}" class="text-info">this page</a>.
+        The report that Sujatha and I wrote about the program after the first year it ran is available from <a href="{{ site.baseurl | append: '/projects/med-dt-article' }}" class="site-link">this page</a>.
         If you would like to learn more about the program and/or are working on similar programs, I recommend reading that report.
         I'm also happy to chat about the MEd (DT) program and share our experiences running it, so feel free to get in touch about it.
     </p>